chevalier26/libhat/README.md

    * Monitors occasional shocks and tremors for preservation planning, such as users bumping into bookshelves or a large book being slammed.
    *  Triggers an evacuation alarm or duck-cover-hold warning upon detection of continuous shocks.

 ####   3.4.
-Smoke detection - irisB., ltj., mcotiong
+Gas detection - irisB., ltj., mcotiong
-   *  Triggers an alarm upon detection of smoke.
+   *  Triggers an alarm upon detection of high concentrations of specific gases.